cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 3 | Setup containers, Postgres on host 1, Nginx and uWSGI on host 2 | 10
 4 | Test demo site to see if configuration was successful | 1

-### 1. Chameleon Resources
+### Step 1: Chameleon Resources
 Create 2 Chameleon baremetal servers.
-We used a CentOS 7 image for this tutorial but feel free to use any other Distro as long it runs Docker.
+We used a CentOS 7 image for this tutorial but feel free to use any other distro as long it runs Docker.

-### 2. Software Installation
+### Step 2: Software Installation
 Install Docker on each server with `sudo yum install docker`.
 This installs the Docker daemon and client tools.
 You may also wish to install an editor such as vim and git (if not already installed, included in our CentOS image).

 **Important**
 The Docker daemon needs to be running before you can use Docker.
 Start it with `sudo service docker start`. **If you're getting errors with every Docker command this may be the cause.**

-### 2. Container Setup
+### Step 3: Container Setup
 Before you move on let's explain some things.
 You will be setting up one host with a Postgres (SQL database) container.
 The other host will be setup with Nginx (web server) and uWGSI (interface to Python script that generates actual page) containers.
 To connect the uWGSI container across hosts to the Postgres container we will use *ambassador* containers, one on each host.

 **Note**
 You have two options to deploy the containers.
 You can pull already built containers from our [Docker Hub](https://hub.docker.com/u/cloudandbigdatalab/) repos and run them.
 Or you can pull this GitHub repo and build the Docker images yourself using the Dockerfile in each directory.
 If you want to edit the site content you will need to build the images yourself after making your edits, although you can edit the database by simply connecting to it.
 The ambassador containers we're using are maintained by a Docker employee and thus we'll only be pulling those.
 You can pull an image before running it with `sudo docker pull image_name` or you can  just `sudo docker run --name container_name -d image_name` and Docker will automatically pull the image for you.

 **Useful Commands**
 ```sh
 # show running containers
 sudo docker ps